cloudmonkeypeng/WinObjc-wiki/Home.md

 ### Add Objective-C support to a new (or existing) Visual Studio project
 Rather than importing an existing Xcode project, you can choose to instead add Objective-C functionality to a new or existing VS project using the following process:

-1. Download the SDK, **winobjc-0.1-preview.zip**, and extract the files to a directory.
+1. Download the prebuilt SDK [here](https://github.com/Microsoft/WinObjC/releases/download/0.1-preview/winobjc.zip) and extract the files to a directory.
 2. Open a new or existing UWP app project in Visual Studio.
 3. Within the Visual Studio solution, right-click on the project.
 2. Select **Build Dependencies > Build Customizations…**.